ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ## Pre-Session Checklist Examples

+*A quick, client-specific prep list so you start strong and stay on track.*

 Keep it **client-specific**; reference obstacles by timestamp.

 * Confirm topic in the first 5–10 min; capture the client’s words.